emgrasmeder/tidy-data-crash-course/tidy-data.md

 ```
 see how that fits together?

+#### Tidying the Stomach Problems Table

-You probably won't know this unless I tell you about it, but one of the magic words for tidying your data is ✨ **melt** ✨ .
+The magic word for tidying this type of messy data is ✨ **melt** ✨ .

 Melt is exactly the method you want here.
+It's usually a good first place to look when you have some messy data.
 After reading the documentation for [melt](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.melt.html), I played around with the method and a few possible combinations of arguments, but eventually I just tried `df.melt()` to see what would happen without any arguments, that got me pretty far by itself.
 Give it a shot!

 Then, with a little more playing wround, I've come up with this: